Danish Gold Coast

 The Danish Gold Coast (Danske Guldkyst or Dansk Guinea) comprised the colonies that Denmark–Norway controlled in Africa as a part of the Gold Coast (roughly present-day southeast Ghana), which is on the Gulf of Guinea.
 It was colonized by the Dano-Norwegian fleet, first under indirect rule by the Danish West India Company (a chartered company), later as a crown colony of the kingdom of Denmark-Norway.

-The five Danish Gold Coast Territorial Settlements and forts of the Kingdom of Denmark were sold to the United Kingdom and were incorporated into the British Gold Coast in 1850.
 The area under Danish influence was over 10,000 square kilometres.

+The five Danish Gold Coast Territorial Settlements and forts of the Kingdom of Denmark were sold to the United Kingdom in 1850.
+Denmark had wanted to sell these colonies for some time as the expenses required to run the colonies had increased following the abolition of slavery.
+Although Britain was also struggling with rising costs, it sought to purchase them to reduce French and Belgian influence in the region, as well as to further curtail the slave trade that still operated there.
+The purchased settlements and forts were later incorporated into the British Gold Coast.

 History

 On April 20, 1663, the Danish seizure of Fort Christiansborg and Carlsborg completed the annexation of the Swedish Gold Coast settlements.
 From 1674 to 1755 the settlements were administered by the Danish West India-Guinea Company.
 From December 1680 to 29 August 1682, the Portuguese occupied Fort Christiansborg.
 In 1750 it was made a Danish crown colony.
 From 1782 to 1785 it was under British occupation.

-On 30 March 1850 all of Denmark's Danish Gold Coast Territorial Settlements and forts of the Kingdom of Denmark were sold to Britain and incorporated into the British Gold Coast.
+Following the 1792 decree abolishing Denmark's participation in the Atlantic slave trade (implemented in 1803), the purpose of their forts on the Guinea coast became uncertain.
+Previously, these outposts had served solely for the slave trade, with no real impact beyond isolated trading activities.
+Colonial planners, recognising their limited knowledge of the surrounding territories (as evidenced by requests for detailed information), sought for other options.
+This shift coincided with growing abolitionist sentiment and the desire to establish plantation colonies in Africa to produce tropical commodities such as sugar and coffee.

+Debate arose over the most suitable locations for these new agricultural endeavours.
+The fertile Volta River region and the Akuapem Hills emerged as frontrunners, with the Council on the Guinea Coast even resisting orders to close outlying forts, fearing negative consequences for trade and security.
+The Slave Trade Commission ultimately favoured the Volta region for plantations, while rescinding the closure order in 1799.
+This back-and-forth illustrates the continuing uncertainty surrounding the future of the forts and the challenges Denmark faced in adapting its colonial strategy in the wake of the abolition of the slave trade.